 - All tactics must be submitted in English.
 Tactics produced in a language other than English must be translated.
 A copy of the original, as well as the translated version, must be submitted.

 - By entering the Bronze Anvil program, all entrants confirm that their programs and entries comply with the ethical standards of the profession, as embodied in the PRSA Code of Ethics.
 Should your entry have an aspect of "ethics performance" that is both instructive and vital to your program, please include commentary of no more than four sentences.
-Should the judges find two entries equally deserving of a Bronze Anvil, they may use this statement to break the tie.
 If at any point PRSA becomes aware of any aspect of a submission that may not be in compliance with the Code, it may, at its sole discretion, take appropriate action.